What Is an Arterial Blood Gas Test (ABG)?

 An arterial blood gas (ABG) test measures oxygen and carbon dioxide levels in your blood.
-It also measures your body’s acid-base (pH) level, which is normally balanced when you are healthy.
+It also measures your body’s acid-base (pH) level, which is usually in balance when you’re healthy.

-You may get this test if you are in the hospital because you have a serious injury or illness.
+You may get this test if you’re in the hospital or if you have a serious injury or illness.

 Every cell in your body needs oxygen to live.
-When you inhale and exhale, your lungs move oxygen into your blood and push carbon dioxide out.
-That process, called gas exchange, gives energy to the body and expels waste.
+When you breathe in (inhale) and breathe out (exhale), your lungs move oxygen into your blood and push carbon dioxide out.
+That process, called gas exchange, provides the oxygen we (and all of our cells) need to survive.

-But if you have a hard time breathing or an illness that affects your lungs, your doctor may use an arterial blood gas (ABG) test to help check on what’s happening with your lungs and other organs.
+If you are having a hard time breathing, your doctor may use an arterial blood gas (ABG) test to help figure out what the problem is.

-Your doctor may request an arterial blood gas test to:
+Your doctor may ask for an arterial blood gas test to:

-- Check for severe breathing and lung problems such as asthma, cystic fibrosis, or chronic obstructive pulmonary disease (COPD)
+- Check for severe breathing and lung problems such as asthma, cystic fibrosis, chronic obstructive pulmonary disease (COPD), or obstructive sleep apnea

 - Check how treatments for your lung problems are working

-- Check if you need extra oxygen or other help with breathing
+- Check whether you need extra oxygen or other help with breathing

-You are likely to have an arterial blood gas test in a hospital, but your doctor may be able to do it in his office.
+You are likely to have an arterial blood gas test in a hospital, but your doctor may be able to do it in their office.

 Your doctor or another health care worker will use a small needle to take some of your blood, usually from your wrist.
-They might instead take it from an artery in your groin or on the inside of your arm above your elbow.
+Sometimes they take it from an artery in your groin or on the inside of your arm above your elbow.

 Results of your arterial blood gas test usually are available in less than 15 minutes.
-But your doctor cannot diagnose a problem with an arterial blood gas test results alone.
+But your doctor can’t diagnose you based on an arterial blood gas test alone.
 So you’ll probably get other tests, too.

-- Your lungs are removing enough carbon dioxide
+- Your lungs are exhaling enough carbon dioxide

 - Your kidneys are working properly